directinsight/meta-di/README.md

 ## Yocto Layer for the Karo BSP (Rocko) to enable the etnaviv driver with Qt5 ##

-This layer will allow you to build Yocto Rocko for TX6 with Qt5 support using the open source etnaviv driver.
+This layer will allow you to build the Karo Yocto Rocko BSP for TX6 with Qt5 support using the open source etnaviv driver.

 Follow the **Yocto Rocko Guide** on the Karo WEB site: https://www.karo-electronics.de/1920.html?&L=1